Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Pizza: This program takes as input a csv file with pizza menus and prices.
 It then provide as input a table of the menu formatted in a more humanly readable way.
 -Scourgify: This program takes in as input a csv file formatted as ("second_name,first_nam", last name) and outputs a csv file formatted as (first_name,second_name,last_name)
 -shirt: This program taked in a cs50 shirt as an input and overlay that shirt on a persons picture which is then produced as an output.

+WEEK7: Regular expressions

+-numb3rs.py: This program validate an ip address which should be formatted as #.#.#.# where the "#" represents a number between 0 and 255
+-watch.py: This program extracts a youtube url from a long HTML embedded url and shorten it using the seach function inside the re module
+-working.py: This program converts the 22hr standard time to the 24hr format. e.g 9:00 AM to 5:00 PM is converted to 09:00 to 17:00.
+This uses the search function in re.
+-um.py: This program counts the number of um's in a string using another re function called findall -response.py: This program uses a PyPi package (validator-collection') to validate whether an email is valid or not without having to create ones own pattern.